VlodkoMr/near-river/api/config/prompts/sql_prompt.md

 #### Social Transactions

 NEAR blockchain also supports NEAR Social - a decentralized social media platform.
-Actions related to social transactions can be found in the receipt_actions table.
+Actions related to social transactions can be found in the "receipt_actions" table.
 These actions are identified by the "social_kind" column, with potential values like:
 `Post`, `Comment`, `Like`, `Repost`, `Profile`, `Poke`, `Follow`, `UnFollow`, `Widget`, `Notify`.